- General Information

 - Do you get paid for doing an internship?

 Each internship is unique, so the answer will vary.
 Some internships offer monetary compensation and others do not.
 When looking for internships on Handshake, you can use the filter options in the search engine to identify paid positions.

 If you are self-developing an internship or asking someone to take you on as an intern, it is unlikely that you will receive pay.
 However, that opportunity could eventually lead to a paid position.

 - How do I get academic credit for my internship?

 - If you intend to receive academic credit for your internship, you will have to consult your major advisor.
-In order to receive units for your internship hours they must fulfill requirements set by your major department.
-However, there is another option if you cannot get academic credit.
-The ICC offers Transcript Notation (TN) for students who meet certain criteria.
-Transcript notation is having your approved internship recorded on your official academic transcript.
-To receive TN you must intern at least 40 hours in a given quarter, be supervised and evaluated by a professional, and complete a proposal, final report, and evaluation by requesting an Experience in Handshake.
-For more information about TN visit the ICC website.
+To receive units for your internship hours, students must fulfill requirements set by major departments.
+There is another option if you cannot get academic credit.
+The ICC offers "Transcript Notation" (TN) for students who meet certain criteria.
+Transcript notation is the ability to note on your transcript that you completed an internship during the given quarter.
+To receive TN you must intern at least 40 hours in a given quarter, be supervised and evaluated by a professional, and complete a proposal, final report, and evaluation through Handshake. https://icc.ucdavis.edu/find/internships/academic-credit.

 - Can I do an internship abroad?

 - Yes!
 Internship opportunities abroad are great ways to increase marketability to employers in a growing global economy and gain real-world understanding of diversity and cultural competency.
 Meet with an ICC advisor to help guide you through the planning process.
 Subscribe to the International ICC newsletter to stay up to date with the international opportunities available.
 Additionally, the Study Abroad Program through the Global Learning Hub offers many exciting Internship Abroad Programs https://icc.ucdavis.edu/find/international